In order to qualify for the program, the potential client must:

 - Testing of the client’s radio transmitter on a daily basis and recording the results on the supplied maintenance form; and

-for the transmitter.
-This fee will be waived if proof of Medicaid is
+- Payment of a $60.00 yearly fee for replacement batteries and bands for the transmitter.
+This fee will be waived if proof of Medicaid is shown; and

 - Maintenance of any required records as provided by the local Project Lifesaver team; and